 Well, as the analysis pieces roll in, it’s not even clear what caused the outage.

-As the Guardian noted, after reports claimed that a maintenance worker inadvertently switched off the power, the BA’s contractor, CBRE, denied that human error was to blame.
+noted, after reports claimed that a maintenance worker inadvertently switched off the power, the BA’s contractor, CBRE, denied that human error was to blame.

 What is going on here?
 Why isn’t there a clear, joined up story that explains the incident from both BA and CBRE?